Concept · article 14 of 14

 • Log product sales.
 Margin drift and product-performance insights only fire when you have product-level data, not manual entries.

-04 The broader philosophy
+04 What is the broader philosophy here?

 nouz tries to be the opposite of a noisy dashboard.
 We'd rather show you four numbers and a sentence than twelve charts that all look meaningful but mostly aren't.
 A quiet Insights panel is a feature: when something does fire, you know it's worth your attention.